 Doug has handled a broad range of commercial and employment litigation matters both for employers and employees, including cases based on claims of trade secret misappropriation, violation of non-competition and confidentiality agreements, employment discrimination, and claims arising under the ADA, the ADEA, Title VII, ERISA, the FLSA, the Equal Pay Act, and other federal and state employment laws.
-Doug also has litigated suits involving civil rights violations, franchisor-franchisee disputes, commercial landlord-tenant disputes, insurance coverage and bad faith claims, and claims of professional negligence, fraud, unfair trade practices, securities fraud, and RICO violations.
+Doug also has litigated suits involving alleged federal and state civil rights violations, franchisor-franchisee disputes, commercial landlord-tenant and other real estate disputes, insurance coverage and bad faith claims, and claims of professional negligence, fraud, unfair trade practices, securities fraud, and RICO violations.
 He has tried numerous cases in federal and state courts, before both judges and juries.
-Doug routinely counsels both employers and employees in the negotiation and enforcement of employment agreement, non-competition agreements, severance agreements, and agreements governing the use and disclosure of confidential and proprietary information and trade secrets.
+Doug routinely counsels both employers and employees in the negotiation and enforcement of employment agreements, non-competition agreements, severance agreements, and agreements governing the use and disclosure of confidential and proprietary information and trade secrets.

 Doug’s recent defense litigation experience includes representation of an investment bank on claims for commissions due on corporate divestitures; defense of claims for disability insurance benefits; defense of a claim by a former company president seeking severance payments; and representation of prominent law firms and businesses against claims of vexatious litigation and defamation.
 His two most recent jury trials resulted in defense verdicts for his clients, with each prevailing on counterclaims against the plaintiffs.
 He also recently obtained summary judgment in a business dispute in which his client was sued for over $1.5 million worth of assets allegedly not transferred to the plaintiff under a purchase agreement.